Office Staff

 Director of Programs

 Gordon is a founding member of Alpine Ascents International and is responsible for overseeing Alpine Ascents expeditions and operations.
 A long time world traveler, Gordon has always had a keen interest in Western Asia where has spent much of his travel time over the last 40 years.
-From Peshawar to Bangladesh, Ladakh to Sri Lanka, this region of the world has always captured his heart and mind.
-He has served as an Asia and Himalayan travel expert for numerous media sources such the New York Times, BBC and Outside Magazine and has appeared on BBC Wordl Service, CNN, NPR, MSNBC and the NBC Nightly News.
+From Peshawar to Bangladesh, Ladakh to Sri Lanka, this region of the world has always captured his heart.
+He has served as an Asia and Himalayan travel expert for numerous media sources such the New York Times, BBC and Outside Magazine and has appeared on BBC World Service, CNN, NPR, MSNBC and the NBC Nightly News.
 Gordon scouts new locations for Alpine Ascents, such as pioneering our remote India trip in the state of Arunachal Pradesh, trekking in Ladakh and our Walking Tour in Hunza region of Pakistan.
 In addition to his personal project trips, Gordon leads Alpine Ascents tours in India.
-Humor him by requesting a reading list !

 Jonathon Spitzer